haihala/mandarin/rules/implicit.md

 Posts have an implicit activated ability:

-tap any number of creatures with a sum of total damage and health equal to or more than self's crew amount: untap self
+tap any number of creatures you control with a sum of total damage and health equal to or more than self's crew amount: untap self